Posted on

 Look to your diet, and see if you can add in fatty fish, like trout, sardines, or salmon, egg yolks, mushrooms that have been exposed to UV light or cod liver oil.
 Cod liver oil has the highest amount of vitamin D in food.

-*There are different health conditions where supplementing Vitamin D is contraindicated, or not recommended to be undertaken without medical advice.
-This includes hyperphosphatemia, and kidney problems.
+*There are different health conditions where supplementing Vitamin D is contraindicated or not recommended without medical advice.
+This includes hyperphosphatemia and kidney problems.

 DISCLAIMER: Balanced Health, LLC/CBH Energetics and any parent, subsidiary, affiliated or related entities and companies do not provide medical advice or services.
 The bioenergetic products and services offered by Balanced Health, LLC/CBH